ngw/ngw.github.io/_posts/2012-3-24-of-foxes-and-bacon-an-ode-to-_why.md

 _why’s code was sloppy.
 He was an amazing thinker, but not as good when it came to execution.
 So, he saw a lot of people take his ideas, and then build them out into more sustainable or workable projects.
 </blockquote>

-If I put my programmer hat I can eventually agree with [Mr. Vanderburg][1].
+If I put my programmer hat I can eventually agree with [Mr. Vanderburg](http://vanderburg.org).
 Well, not as much as to call another programmer's code _"sloppy"_ in public with a journalist, but yeah, sometimes \_why's code was kinda difficult to understand and probably maintain.
-This is by no means an attack to [Glenn Vanderburg](http://vanderburg.org), he is the person behind the [whyday](http://whyday.org/) and obviously didn't intend anything wrong.
+This is by no means an attack to Glenn Vanderburg, he is the person behind the [whyday](http://whyday.org/) and obviously didn't intend anything wrong.

 On the other hand, I doubt that a web framework built to stay under <abbr title="Four kylobytes">4 KB</abbr> like camping was built with maintainability in mind.
 It was clearly a show off of skills to me.